research

 - JOB MARKET PAPER

-The Food Problem in an Open EconomyGuido Lamarmora2025Job Market PaperThis paper examines how openness to trade reshapes our understanding of the Food Problem—the persistence of low labour productivity and high employment shares in agriculture across low-income countries (LICs).
+The Food Problem in an Open EconomyGuido Lamarmora2025Job Market PaperThis paper investigates how openness to trade reshapes our understanding of the Food Problem—the persistent specialisation of low-income countries (LICs) in low labour-productivity agriculture.
 In closed-economy settings, these patterns are attributed to low agricultural TFP and to demand-side forces consistent with Engel’s Law, which sustain high agricultural prices and a high labour-to-land ratio.
 The Food Problem is thus expected to ease with higher agricultural TFP or with trade openness through cheaper agricultural imports.
 I revisit these implications using a quantitative model of structural transformation and international trade.
-On the supply side, trade flows and a production technology that incorporates land allow me to infer relative TFPs.
+On the supply side, I infer relative TFPs from trade flows and a production technology that incorporates land.
 In this setting, the coexistence of low labour productivity and a high labour–land ratio in LICs implies relatively high agricultural TFP.
-On the demand side, I estimate non-homothetic CES income and substitution elasticities in an open economy.
+On the demand side, I estimate income and substitution elasticities in an open economy.
 I perform counterfactual simulations to assess whether trade openness or higher agricultural TFP lowers agriculture’s labour share in LICs, as predicted in the closed-economy literature.
-The results show the opposite: trade openness reinforces LICs’ comparative advantage in agriculture while higher agricultural TFP under openness expands the sector by increasing its competitiveness.
-Under both scenarios, agricultural specialisation is amplified rather than mitigated, highlighting the importance of interpreting the Food Problem in an open economy.
+The results show the opposite: trade openness reinforces LICs’ specialisation in agriculture while higher agricultural TFP expands the sector by increasing its competitiveness.

 -